sapondanaisriwan/github-grid-view/README.md

 # Grid View for GitHub

-The chrome extension that turns repositories into a grid view.
+A chrome extension that turns repositories into a grid view.

 [![Star][star-badge]][star]
 [![Forks][fork-badge]][members]